JScott/robot_sweatshop/README.md

 You probably don't want to run Robot Sweatshop as a sudo user.
 Create a sandboxed user and group and run `sweatshop start` as them.

-## Extra scripts
+## Extending functionality

-You're probably going to be doing the same stuff over and over, like `git clone` or `git pull` depending on if the repo already exists in the workspace.
-Check out `sweatshop-gears --help`, provided by [Sweatshop Gears](https://github.com/JScott/sweatshop-gears-cli).
-This is essentially package management for scripts and processes that comes bundled with Robot Sweatshop.
+For extension scripts and processes, check out [Sweatshop Gears](https://github.com/JScott/sweatshop-gears-cli) with `sweatshop-gears --help`.
+This is essentially helper package management that comes bundled with Robot Sweatshop.